nsentinel/EncodingMixToUtf8/README.md

 <a name="known-issues"></a>
 ## Known issues

-* I strongly recommend to run tool in first time **without** `-t, --transform` and without `-c, --codepage` (to get encodings for all source files) and check result log file (by default is `log.txt`) how detection completed.
-Checking detection before doing transformation helps you to avoid potentially bad conversion in case where detection can go wrong.
+* I strongly recommend to run tool in a first time **without** `-t, --transform` and without `-c, --codepage` (to get encodings for all source files) and check result log file (by default is `log.txt`) about how detection completed.
+Checking how detection done before doing transformation helps you to avoid potentially bad conversion in cases where auto-detection can go wrong.
 You can pre convert such files manually or specify `-o, --override` option.

-* I also highly recommend using only specified codepage conversion via `-c, --codepage`.
-You can repeat conversion for other encodings one by one and assure results.
+* I also highly recommend using only specified codepage conversion via `-c, --codepage` option.
+You can repeat conversion for other encodings one by one and assure the results.
 At least *carefully* check log file with encodings distribution (in scan only mode) before doing any transformations.

-* There are can be a false detection of similar encoding, e.g. **windows-1251** can be detected as **x-mac-cyrillic**.
-You can use `-o, --override` option to specify replacement encoding in such condition.
+* There are can be a false detection of similar encodings, e.g. **windows-1251** can be detected as **x-mac-cyrillic**.
+You can use `-o, --override` option to specify replacement encoding in such conditions.

-* If you do not use any of version control systems specify `Backup path` via `-b, --backup` to avoid text corrupt during conversion.
+* If you do not use any of version control systems specify `Backup path` via `-b, --backup` to avoid source text lost during conversion.
 It preserves the original folder structure.

-* Any errors (e.g. IO) during the transformation abort conversion potentially leaving files in a partially modified state.
+* Any errors (e.g. IO) during the transformation abort conversion and potentially leave files in a partially modified state.

 <a name="usage-examples"></a>
 ## Usage examples